Museo de Antropología: Maya Stones & Raw Banana History

 Frequently Asked Questions

-What part of the museum collection should people skip to save time?
+Which parts of the museum should visitors skip to save time during their visit?